nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Adding a todo

 1. Adding a new todo.
+   1. Prerequisite: There is an existing `CS2100` tag and no existing todo has the details that will be provided below.
-   1. Test case: `todo add d/Watched recorded videos for CS2100 date/24-10-2022 pr/low t/CS2100`.
+   2. Test case: `todo add d/Watched recorded videos for CS2100 date/24-10-2022 pr/low t/CS2100`.
-   2. Expected: New todo with the same details is shown in the list.
+   3. Expected: New todo with the same details is shown in the list.

 #### Editing a todo